Lucky-Dhakad/SATCOGen-Demo-api/README.md

 python manage.py runserver portnumber

 ## Demo Video
 The video is in the demo_video folder in the repo.
-The video gives an demonstration of the app showing how to browse through different option in anchor categories, items and outfits. \
+The video gives a demonstration of the app showing how to browse through different options in anchor categories, items and outfits. \
 Following is the link of the demo_video(demo.mkv). \
 https://github.com/Lucky-Dhakad/SATCOGen-Demo-api/blob/main/demo_video/demo.mkv